ywarezk/biorad-web-course/README.md

 - What is webpack
 - working with ES6 & Typescript with webpack
 - Variable declaration
+- JS Types
+- Arrays
+- Dictionaries
+- Conditions
+- Loops
 - Lambda functions
 - Class declaration
+- Promise
+- XMLHttpObject
+- Student Ex.
+Create a Task model and a TaskService, the task model will represent a task and the service will have CRUD functions to the task in our server
 - Inheritance
 - Interface
 - TypeAnnotation